Anass-ELGHAOUI/dummy-spring-boot-app/README.md

 - Showcasing the use of Java 17's features, such as records and pattern matching.
 - Illustrating the power of Spring Boot 3.1.2 for building robust applications.
 - Demonstrating the seamless integration of Spring Data JPA with PostgreSQL.
-- Highlighting strong security features through Spring Security, OpenID, and OAuth2 (Okta).
+- Highlighting strong security features through Spring Security, OpenID, and OAuth2 (Keycloak).
 - Providing extensive API documentation with Swagger and springdoc-openapi-ui.
 - Conducting rigorous integration testing using RestTemplate.
 - Ensuring consistency and reliability with Dockerized testing through TestContainers.
 - Maintaining code quality and confidence through AssertJ and Mockito testing libraries.

 ## Dockerfile
-I have created a Dockerfile for the curent application.
-Exemple of the content of Dockerfile is shown bellow, please do not forget to run the maven build before creating your image:
+I have created a Dockerfile for the current application.
+Example of the content of Dockerfile is shown bellow, please do not forget to run the maven build before creating your image:

 ```
 # Use the official AdoptOpenJDK 17 image as the base image